ilushka/Ciao/README.md

 **Arduino Ciao** is a easy-to-use and powerful technology that enables Arduino sketches to communicate intuitively with the "outside World".
 It aims to simplify interaction between microcontroller and Linino OS allowing a variety of connections with most common protocols, third-party services and social networks.

-Arduino Ciao is open-source and distributed under GNU license: feel free to read it, suggest improvements, provide feedbacks and develop new features.
+Arduino Ciao is open-source and distributed under MIT license: feel free to read it, suggest improvements, provide feedbacks and develop new features.

 More information about Arduino Ciao project can be found at http://labs.arduino.org/Ciao